(CNN) — We know the earliest people in recorded history were fascinated with space, and that continues into our modern era.

 Death Valley National Park is the largest Dark Sky designated area with a span of 13,700 square kilometers.

 Mahogany Flat Campground is one of the highest areas you can stay overnight.
-Open between March and November, the site is 2,499 meters above sea level on Telescope Peak, the highest mountain in Death Valley National Park.
+The site is 2,499 meters above sea level on Telescope Peak, the highest mountain in Death Valley National Park.

 Designated February 2012